 The Invictus Games Foundation was established following the success of the Invictus Games 2014.
-Prince Harry and the organising committee of the London Games always hoped that they would be the beginning of the ‘Invictus’ story and that other cities and countries around the world would take up the challenge.
+Prince Harry, The Duke of Sussex, and the organising committee of the London Games always hoped that they would be the beginning of the ‘Invictus’ story and that other cities and countries around the world would take up the challenge.

 The inaugural Invictus Games created a blueprint for inspiring many more ‘wounded warriors’ on their journey of recovery.
 For every competitor that took part in 2014 there are many more who would benefit from having the same opportunity.